-We’ll use the example of Wells Fargo, which I do have.
+Non-personal guarantees sound like a myth or a fairy tale now.
+Before 2008, that $200,000 I received from Chase was not personally guaranteed…it was solely on my business.
+We’ll use the example of Wells Fargo—which I do have.
 If I have credit lines at Wells Fargo, I’m on the line for it.
-Non-personally guaranteed is for cash lines.
-A cash line is something you can use the same as cash.
-It’s not a Staples credit card that you can only shop at Staples.
-It’s not a Home Depot where you can only shop at Home Depot.
-Those are not cash lines, cash cards.
+Non-personally guaranteed is for cash lines, which can used the same as cash.
+It’s not like a Staples credit card that you can only shop at Staples with, or a Home Depot card that you can only use at Home Depot.
 There are numerous types.
-You can get cash cards that are not personally guaranteed.
-For true cash lines, there is no such thing as not being on the line for it or on the hook where there’s not a personal guarantee.
-The personal guarantee comes with a credit card, credit line, charge cards, installment loans for business credit, non-PG are retail cards and gas cards.
+You can get cash cards that are not personally guaranteed…but for true cash lines, there is no such thing as not being on the line for it when there isn’t a personal guarantee.
+Instead, that comes in with credit cards, credit lines, charge cards, installment loans for business credit.
+Not personally guaranteed is also used for retail and gas cards.

-They’re then going to look to see if the entity is fundable.
-By fundable, is it a legitimate entity that matches the data points so that the principal and the business are congruent?
-To further what David said, you have to optimize the principal’s profile for business credit approvals.
-You’ve got to do things to the personal profile that’s going to pass muster in the automatic underwriting software.
+Next, they’re going to look to see if the entity is fundable.
+And by fundable, I mean whether or not it is a legitimate entity that matches the data points so that the principal and the business are congruent.
+To further what David Smith said, you have to optimize the principal’s profile for business credit approvals, and do things to the personal profile that’s going to pass muster in the automatic underwriting software.

 The Most Fundable Strategy

-The second we do that, those profits that have to be income from your notes business, your buy and hold, your rentals, your fix and flips, your franchise, all of those, we automatically convert those.
-If you put those down on an application, they want to see them.
-If you convert that, each one of those clients start paying consulting and management fees.
-I’m not talking about property management.
-I’m talking about strategy.
-You are a strategist.
-If they start paying you fees, then Bank of America, Wells, Chase, all the tier-one, tier-two banks, and everybody who’s in the lending business, they love this model because they don’t have to do all the BS of vetting all of your deals.
-You are billing your clients for consulting fees, for management fees, marketing fees and advisory fees.
-You can sit on a board and get a board of director fee, but you are the strategist up above and they are clients below.
-Every time they pay you a fee, then your income is massively legitimate to lenders.
+The second we do that, we can automatically convert those profits from your notes business, your buy and hold, your fix and flips, etc. If you put those down on an application, they will want to see them.
+And if you convert that, each one of those clients will start paying consulting and management fees.
+Now, I’m not talking about property management…I’m talking about strategy.
+You are a strategist!
+If they start paying you fees, then all of the Tier 1 and Tier 2 banks—and everyone else who is in the lending business—will love that model because they don’t have to sit down and tirelessly bet every single one of your deals!
+You are billing your clients for consulting fees, management fees, marketing fees, and advisory fees, putting you, as the strategist, up above…with the clients below.
+Every single time they pay you a fee, your income becomes more and more massively legitimate to lenders.

 Love the show?
 Subscribe, rate, review, and share!